 Generating C++ code from SysML v2 textual models#

 SysML® v2 is a newer version of SysML that is more flexible and powerful.
-An important aspect is that it now allows to write textual models.
-This lowers the entry barrier to the model based system development a lot because no special tools are needed to write the models.
-E.g. a Visual Studio Code plugin is available to write SysML v2 models.
+An important aspect is that it now allows you to write textual models.
+This lowers the barrier to model-based systems engineering considerably, because no special tools are needed to write the models.
+For example, a Visual Studio Code plugin is available to write SysML v2 models.
 The Sinelabore Code Generator supports code generation from SysML v2 models.
-In opposite to the current Sinelabore capabilites, the code generation also supports the generation of structural code and not just the generation of state machine code.
+Unlike the current Sinelabore capabilities, the code generation also supports the generation of structural code and not just the generation of state machine code.

-This means that also code for parts, interactions between parts and so forth is generated.
-This can be used to quickly generate mockups and simulations of an intended system.
+Code for parts, interactions between parts, and so on is also generated.
+This can be used to quickly generate mock-ups and simulations of an intended system.

 A fully functional example is available on our GitHub site.